RizanAbdulSalam/RizanAbdulSalam/README.md

  <div align="left">I am RizanAbdulSalam...16yrs old...Am a software developer who is really into the tech world!</div>

-- 💼Studying in Grade 11...Also Learning Programming Languages and more..
+- 💼Studying in 11...Also Learning Programming Languages and more..

-- ✨Currently on Building an E-Bike..
+- ✨Currently Building an E-Bike..

 - 🤍Love to Build Webs and Apps..